Art Hotel Tartini - The best hotel in Piran

 Due to light traffic, the city is extremely walkable, stroll around the intricate colourful streets in the old town.
 After getting lost in the cobbled streets, you can either look at the town form a birds eye view by climbing the bell tower or explore the fortress walls.
 From the top, you will see the jigsaw of rust-coloured roofs.

 Another major attraction of Piran is the beach.
 I have to warn you that it is not a beautiful sandy beach, as the beach is made of big pebbles and rocks so not very friendly to your feet.
 However, the water has a perfect temperature to refresh you during hot summer days.

 After sunbathing, walk around the beach promenade and indulge into seafood and some drinks.
 The sunset by the promenade is a real spectacle.

 The access to Piran by car is a little tricky.
 There are only very few limited amounts of cars allowed to circulate in the town.
 You need to park the car outside of the town limits, in a big parking lot.
-However, you can enter the town by car (you take a ticket), do the check in and leave your luggage at the reception.
+However, you can enter the town by car (you need to take a ticket), do the check in and leave your luggage at the reception.
 The staff will give you a paper so you will be able to leave the city by car for free.
 If you do not take that paper, combined with your ticket, you will have to pay to exit the city.

 We all work very hard at our jobs so splurging at this unique hotel for a few days should be a reward!
-This hotel was one of the most beautiful hotels I have ever stayed.
-I strongly recommend at least staying one night.
+This hotel was one of the most beautiful hotels I have ever stayed, I strongly recommend at least staying one night.